Blog>Cost Guides>Asphalt driveway cost guide

 Asphalt driveway cost guide

 It’s easy to see why asphalt driveways are popular.
-They’re reasonably cheap and quick to lay and offer a smooth, uniform appearance.
+They’re affordable and offer a smooth, uniform appearance.
 And if properly installed, an asphalt driveway is low maintenance and very durable.

 Asphalt and tarmac are often used interchangeably, but there is a difference.
 Where tarmac uses natural tar, asphalt is made from crushed gravel and bitumen.